Luxque/Open-Quantum-Computing-Textbook/README.md

 ## Project Description

-A quantum computing textbook written for beginners.
+This is a quantum computing textbook designed for beginners.

 ## Read the Book

-A link will be ready once a proper hosting method is found.
+A link will be provided once a suitable hosting method is found.

 ## Contribution

 We welcome your feedback and contributions.
-Before start working on your contribution, please consult this [contribution manual](./CONTRIBUTING.md).
+Before you start working on your contribution, please consult the [contribution manual](./CONTRIBUTING.md).

 ## Directory Structure